Fanny Elssler (1937 film): Plot

 Vienna, around 1830.
-The very young dancer Fanny Elssler celebrates triumphs.
+The very young dancer Fanny Elssler is celebrating triumphs.
 Austria's gray eminence, Prince Metternich, sees the impression she makes on men at a party he gives.
 He therefore wants to bring the artist together with the powerless Duke of Reichstadt, who as Napoleon II is living in exile in Austria and is the son of Napoleon Bonaparte, but without rulership over France.
-She should sound him out about any political simulation games and intentions.
-Metternich is interested in receiving information on how he feels about the Parisian Bonapartists who are currently gripping the country.
-The Baron Hofrat von Gentz should instruct Fanny in this regard.
+She is to sound him out about any political plans and intentions.
+Metternich is interested in receiving information on how he feels about the Parisian Bonapartists who are currently stirring up the country.
+Meternich asks Baron Hofrat von Gentz to instruct Fanny in this regard.
 Gentz himself shows interest in the much younger dancer, but bows to the royal wish.
-But La Elssler is not so easily manipulated.
-She sees her reputation as a decent artist at risk and indignantly rejects Gentz's request.
+But Elssler is not so easily manipulated.
+She sees her reputation as a reputable artist at risk and indignantly rejects Gentz's request.

 The still very young Duke of Reichstadt does not yet know anything about Metternich's machinations, but he is aware that he is constantly being watched by his protecting power, Austria.
 One day he meets Fanny Elssler and is immediately charmed by her.
 For understandable reasons, Napoleon II chose a pseudonym when he first met and introduced himself as Lieutenant Franz von Mödling.
 Fanny is as enthusiastic about him as he is about her, and both young people fall in love.
-The relationship between the two matures without the imperial Austrian power brokers suspecting anything of it.
+The relationship between the two blossoms without the imperial Austrian power brokers suspecting anything of it.
 It is only during a diplomatic ball given by Prince Metternich that he and his secretary Gentz realize how far the relationship between Fanny and Napoleon II has progressed.
 Gentz then sends Fanny to Paris under the pretext that an interesting engagement is waiting for her there.
-You really want to keep the liaison between the two mismatched lovers under control.
+They really want to keep the liaison between the two mismatched lovers under control.